vidaud/seta/seta-doc/docs/user-guide/web-app.md

     - Source
     - In force

-Furthermore, there is a table with the left and right context of the result.
+Furthermore, you can see a table with the left and right context of the sinlge result.

 ### Concepts tab
 It is possible to see the visual representation of the topic.
 The Concept map will help you organize the results and explore the relationships in a topic.
 Through the concept map it is possible to organize and represent the searched term and explore the connections between elements.